-‘Baby Trump’ blimp arrives on Vashon Island
+‘Trump Baby’ blimp arrives on Vashon Island

 Within three or four days, Pope says, he had collected the $4,500, in 20 donations from $100 to $500 each.
 “Lot of people were motivated,” he says.

-After that, Pope had to find a group who could handle putting Baby Trump to its best use and had the skills to do so.
+After that, Pope had to find a group who could handle putting Trump Baby to its best use and had the skills to do so.

-The instructions that came with Baby Trump — the manufacturer calls it “Helium Diaper Donald” — include a warning that the blimp is best used indoors.
+The instructions that came with Trump Baby — the manufacturer calls it “Helium Diaper Donald” — include a warning that the blimp is best used indoors.
 “If used outdoors they should be flown in little or no wind and short term only,” the warning reads.
 “Special shapes are not aerodynamic and since they do not have fins to steer them into the wind, they will dip and dive, and be unstable, in medium to strong winds … ”

 Trump himself made reference to the original balloon during his visit to the Britain, saying that protests like the one in the British capital made him feel unwelcome.